opencognition/insight-cas-server/README.md

 ## Copyright

-Portions contributed by Matt Zukowski are copyright (c) 2011 Urbacon Ltd.
+Portions contributed by Matt Zukowski are copyright (c) 2011 Urbacon Ltd. and Open Cognition, Inc.
 Other portions are copyright of their respective authors.

 ## Authors